a11y-reviews/a11y.reviews/index.md

 ### Zoom

+21 January 2019.
 From polling blind JAWS users, Zoom works well for setting up calls and participating via audio only.

 #### Suggestion